Augmentation Consultation and Physical Exam

 Prior to Your Consultation

-Prior to your consultation we recommend you complile a list of questions to ask Dr. Cruise.
+Prior to your consultation we recommend you complile a list of questions to ask Joseph T Cruise, MD.
 Some of the common questions asked by patients are:

 - How many breast augmentations do you perform per year?